lucasmouilleron/dockerManager/README.md

 dockerManager
 =============

-dockerManager is a Docker deployment tool for git versionned projects.
+dockerManager is a local and remote Docker deployment tool for git versionned projects.
 Ideal for web agency testing.

 ![Screenshot](http://grabs.lucasmouilleron.com/Screen%20Shot%202015-11-23%20at%2019.33.15.png)

 Concepts
 --------
-- Local Docker deployment for github projects
+- Local and remote Docker deployment for github projects
 - Project ports and shared folder configuration
 - Project environment variable for runtime environment context (and not at buildtime)
 - Project add wizard (auto port offseting)